-Code: MK5TKTTK03K117-EN

-Evaluation: mid-semester grade Year, Semester: 2nd year/1st semester
+Code: MK5TKTTK03K117-EN ECTS Credit Points: 3 Evaluation: mid-semester grade Year, Semester: 2nd year/1st semester Number of teaching hours/week (lecture + practice): 1+2

 Students attending the course can get acquainted with the importance of near natural and cleaner production technologies.
 They get an overview about an approach, which takes into account impacts on the environment of a product or a service over its entire life cycle (Cleaner Production Options, Cleaner Production and its Relation to Other Similar-Sounding Concepts, Cleaner Production and Environmental Management Systems,), that is from its design to its final disposal (e. g.
 Integrated Product Policy, Extended Producer Responsibility, Integrated Pollution Prevention and Control).